jg925/ece3400_2019-team10/milestones/milestone1.md

 #include <Servo.h>

+// Servo and connection setup.
 Servo left_motor;
 Servo right_motor;
 int right_pin = 6;
 int left_pin = 5;
 int LEFT_LINE_SENSOR = A5;
 int RIGHT_LINE_SENSOR = A4;

-// this integer is the boundary between "white" and "not white" int threshold = 666;
+// This integer is the boundary between "white" and "not white." int threshold = 666;

-int left_sensor_value;
+// To store the values read from the line sensors. int left_sensor_value;
 int right_sensor_value;